Fluid kinematics around two circular cylinders moving towards impact: Introduction

 \section{Introduction}

-The expressions of the basic differential operators, according to an arbitrary orthogonal vector base, is known, see e.g. \cite{Spain}.
-The scale factors, which characterise such a base, are, in general, functions of space and time.
-Their spatial rate of variation has been considered to contribute to the spatial rate of variation of arbitrary functions of the orthogonal space.
-The present study shows that this is not true.
-The significance of the scale factors is that they are a measure of the deformation of the space, which they characterise.
+The expressions of the basic differential operators, according to an arbitrary orthogonal vector base, are known, see e.g. \cite{Spain}.
+The scale factors, which characterise such a base, are, in general, functions of space and time, and they represent a spatial density measure between the two mapping spaces.
+The present study shows that their spatial rate of variation does not contribute to the spatial rate of variation of arbitrary functions of the orthogonal space.

 Based on this result, which affects the differential calculus of functions in orthogonal space, the Navier-Stokes equations are formulated in an arbitrarily parametrised, orthogonal, plane space.
 An application of this formulation follows, in order to obtain an asymptotic series solution for the kinematic physical measures of the flow of a fluid around two identical circular cylinders, whch move with equal and opposite velocity, towards central impact.